to commercial address

 The nomenclature easily identified the engine capacity and number of camshafts.
 For instance, B201 translates to 2 Liter engine capacity and 1 camshaft.
 It isn’t rocket science to know and remember the basic specs of the engines.
 Some of the other engines were B204i, B204E, B204L, B204R, B234i, B234E, B234L and B234R.
 The engines boasted a horsepower of 130 to 225 hp and a torque of 131 to 252 lb-ft.
 The bore and stroke dimensions of the B204 series were 3.54″ and 3.07″ respectively.
 Similarly, in the B234 series, the bore and stroke dimensions were 3.54″ and 3.54″ respectively.
 There were a few other engines including B206, B205, and B235.

-You can find and purchase the best used Saab engine at Turbo Autoparts.
+You can find and purchase the best used Saab engine at Turbo Auto Parts.
 We have a wide range of options to choose from.
 It doesn’t matter if you own a Saab car or not, these engines will still be of us, for a variety of applications.
 Our engineering experts handpick the best quality tested engines before adding them to our inventory.
 We clean up, repair, and refurbish the used Saab engine to its past glory.
-Check out the mammoth catalog, parsing through our AI-powered search engine.
+Browse our full inventory of Saab used engines above and get a free quote today.